cozyGalvinism/FirebotUndertale/README.md

 It consists of 2 parts:

 1. The server
-    * Responsible for finding the Undertale process, hooking into it and performing memory editing.
+    * Responsible for finding the Undertale process, hooking into it and performing memory operations.
 2. The Firebot script
     * If you just want to control Undertale within a different bot that has HTTP capabilities, you won't need this.
     * Obviously this script heavily depends on part 1.